alltheseas/nostrFAQs/FAQs-misconceptions.md

 `I would look at a user's profile and see which relays they're using, but this also can be a bit confusing, because clients don't always surface this information easily, confusing profile relays and Outbox relays.
 Plus, anyone can broadcast an event to any public relay.` -[Derek Ross](https://njump.me/npub18ams6ewn5aj2n3wt2qawzglx9mr4nzksxhvrdc4gzrecw7n5tvjqctp424)

+`You can ask some specialized relays, but the question is backwards.
+If you want to find the events of an npub, it's because you have have already seen some of the contents of the npub, and already know the npub, which means you have had contact with it before.
+Why else would you want to find the events of a random string?` -[pip](https://njump.me/npub176p7sup477k5738qhxx0hk2n0cty2k5je5uvalzvkvwmw4tltmeqw7vgup)

 </details>

 <details>